afunworm/nodedockerize/README.md

 To update your app, simply change the files as if you were developing it, and restart the container.

-## LIMIT

-Your script has to be named `index.js`.
-If your script is written in TypeScript, you would have to compile it before starting the docker container.

 ## docker-compose.yml Example

 ```yaml